-'''

 pragma Implicit_Packing;

-'''

 This is a configuration pragma that requests implicit packing for packed arrays for which a size clause is given but no explicit pragma Pack or specification of Component_Size is present.
+It also applies to records where no record representation clause is present.
 Consider this example:

-'''

 type R is array (0 ..
-7) of Boolean;

-for R'Size use 8;
+7) of Boolean; for R'Size use 8;

-'''